By Tami G. O’Connor

 If you would prefer not to have your students make these designs, or if you’d like a more durable example of center of gravity for your science table, Educational Innovations carries a number of engaging products that students find fascinating!

 This eagle balances on almost anything – your finger, a pencil, or the edge of your desk.
-Its center of mass (or center of gravity) is directly beneath the tip of its beak.
-Students can change the eagle’s center of gravity by adding small pieces of tape.
+Its center of mass (or center of gravity) is generally beneath the tip of its beak.
+Students can change the eagle’s center of gravity by adding small pieces of tape or paper clips to have it balance perfectly.
 Our proud bird can even be used to demonstrate rotational inertia!
 Just balance it on a pencil above your head, and turn around 360 degrees.
 The bird will remain in the same orientation due to its fairly large moment of inertia.

 The toy gyroscope has been in production since 1917 and has been a classic educational tool for generations.
 Use the power of physics to balance the gyroscope on its pedestal, a fingertip, the edge of a glass, or even a string.
 Gyroscopes are used in robotics, space exploration, and they are even used to stabilize movie cameras.
 Each gyroscope is packed in a clear styrene box with starting string, pedestal, and instructions for several amazing tricks.
 Measures 4.75 inches tall.